POSTED BY August 10, 2016 COMMENTS (58)ON

 If your ATM screen is hanged or incase of any issues, make sure you contact the security guard or at least call the customer care while you are inside the ATM.

-All ATM’s have cctv machine and it will record your activity which will help you later in case of any problem or dispute.
-Here is a real life case of how ATM fraud can happen from a fellow blogger BasuNivesh.
+All ATMs have a CCTV machine and it will record your activity which will help you later in case of any problem or dispute.
+Here is a real-life case of how ATM fraud can happen from a fellow blogger BasuNivesh.

 When you go to Petrol Pumps to fill your car or while you are dining at restaurants, try to avoid sharing the ATM PIN while making the payments.
-A lot of people let others enter their PIN, because they don’t want to walk all the way to swipe machine.
+A lot of people let others enter their PIN because they don’t want to walk all the way to the swipe machine.

 I prefer to walk down and enter the PIN myself or ask them to bring the swipe machine near me.

-A lot of people think that just because someone has their card details, they are still secured because the OTP comes to their mobile or the 6 digit extra password is asked while doing transaction online.
+A lot of people think that just because someone has their card details, they are still secured because the OTP comes to their mobile or the 6 digits extra password is asked while doing a transaction online.
 However, they are mistaken.

 When they get a call from someone who says – “I am calling from Bank and …”, for them it’s a genuine call and they can’t tell a difference between fake call and a genuine one.
 And they are always on the list of fraudsters.